Edge Proxy

 - Click Create Proxy

-- The proxy goes live immediately
+- Verify the target, then the proxy goes live

 From the SDK